 The largest and best known of all the personal crowdfunding platforms, GoFundMe allows fundraising for individuals, teams, and nonprofits.
 But it has particularly excelled in helping individuals raise money for their personal needs.

 - Types of Campaigns: GoFundMe allows fundraising for any kind of project or cause.
-But more than a third of its campaigns are for medical expenses, including “elective” expenses, like IVF, making this a top site for medical fundraising.
+But more than a third of its campaigns are for medical expenses, including infertility-related expenses, like IVF and adoption, making it a top site for medical fundraising.

-- Payment Processing: They accept all major credit cards and mostly use WePay to process them.
-People can also make donations using PayPal, but only for certified charity campaigns.
-Fundraisers get to keep all donations, minus payment processing fees, regardless of whether they reach their fundraising goal.
-And they’re able to withdraw donations as soon as they receive them.
+- Payment Processing: They accept all major credit cards and use Stripe to process them.
+Fundraisers get to keep all donations, minus payment processing fees, even if they don’t reach their fundraising goal.
+And they’re able to withdraw donations through direct transfer to their bank account as soon as they receive them.
+But it can take two to five business days for the transfer to process.

-- Disadvantages: While the large platform is sometimes a positive, increased competition from millions of other campaigns can lead to fewer, if any, donations from strangers.
+- Disadvantages: While the large platform is sometimes a positive, increased competition from millions of other campaigns can lead to fewer donations from strangers.

 Created in December 2011, GoGetFunding’s goal is to disrupt the crowdfunding industry by providing users with an easy and flexible way to raise money for a cause.